 Monitoring provides data on the state of a project (UNDP, 2009), allows for remedial action (European Commission, 2004) and answers the question whether a project is implemented the way it was planned (Grunwald et al., 2011).
 Building on that, evaluation is based on monitoring data and assesses its concept, design, implementation as well as outcomes.
 The overall objective of the project serves as a basis for this analysis (Grunwald et al., 2011).
 In this way, a learning process is enabled (Singh et al., 2017).
-The insights gained are relevant to planners and policy makers (European Commission, 2004) as well as staff involved in project management and stakeholders (Waite et al., 2011).

-&lt;sup>2 Due to the close connection and interrelation between the two terms, they will be used mostly together in this deliverable, and be abbreviated by M&E for practical reasons.
+2 Due to the close connection and interrelation between the two terms, they will be used mostly together in this deliverable, and be abbreviated by M&E for practical reasons.